|Nutrition Facts (per serving)|

-Store Cheesecake Pops in an airtight container in the refrigerator for up to a week.
-(Note that the pops will retain their great flavor and texture, but moisture might condense on them and cause the colors of the coating or sprinkles to bleed.
-Therefore, if their appearance is very important, it is best to make these within 24 hours of when you plan to serve them.)
+- The pops will retain their great flavor and texture while stored.
+However, moisture might condense on them and cause the colors of the coating or sprinkles to bleed.
+If the appearance is very important, it is best to make these within 24 hours of when you plan to serve them.

 - If you do not have a microwave, you can melt chocolate using the double-boiler method.
 It's the traditional stovetop method that requires a saucepan and a metal or glass bowl.